kylebakerio/a-super-sky/README.md

     <a-sphere shadow="cast:true; receive:true;"></a-sphere>
     <a-plane shadow="cast:false; receive:true;"></a-plane>
 ```
+- `cycleDuration` is how long 1 sun loop takes (in minutes).
+By default, a full day is twice this length.
+- `groundColor` should be set manually, and is used to calculate more realistic light color.

-see super-sky.js schema for options. comments explain their use.
+- see super-sky.js schema for other options. comments explain their use.
-see glitch demo or repo index.html (referenced above in this readme) for live examples if unclear.
+- see glitch demo or repo index.html (referenced above in this readme) for live examples if unclear.

 # TODO: